 No, it's not possible to build e-commerce websites in Figma Sites as it currently has no transactional capabilities.
 If you need an e-commerce site, Webflow is a solid option with comprehensive features including product management, custom checkout design, and payment processing, though other dedicated e-commerce platforms are also available.

 Webflow provides superior SEO with full meta tag control, semantic HTML, custom code injection for structured data.
+You can learn more in our detailed breakdown of Webflow's SEO strengths.
 Figma Sites offers basic SEO settings but lacks deeper optimization and produces non-semantic HTML, affecting search rankings.

 No, Figma Sites doesn't offer code export - it's a hosted solution.
 Webflow provides complete HTML, CSS, JavaScript export on paid plans for external hosting.